Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/spring.io/s0-spring-boot-initializr-with-azure-storage.md

 </plugin>
 ```

-## Summary

-In this tutorial you learned how to create a custom application using the **Spring Initializr**, and then to use that application to access Azure storage.

 ## More information

+For more information about the additional Spring Boot Starters that are available for Microsoft Azure, see [Spring Boot Starters for Azure](https://docs.microsoft.com/java/azure/spring-framework/spring-boot-starters-for-azure).

+For additional information about integrating Azure functionality into your Spring-based applications, see [Spring Framework on Azure](https://docs.microsoft.com/java/azure/spring-framework/).

-For more information about additional Azure storage APIs which you can call from your Spring Boot applications, see the following articles:
+For detailed information about additional Azure storage APIs that you can call from your Spring Boot applications, see the following articles:

 | Storage Type | Reference Link |
 |---|---|